activeadmin/activeadmin/README.md

 getting a comprenhensive view of outdated dependencies, new releases, security alerts, and licensing compatibility issues.

-You can also support us with a weekly tip via [Liberapay][liberapay.com].
+You can also support us with a weekly tip via [Liberapay].

 ## Dependencies